 Lighting Fixture RuntimeMeasurement

-Description of Lighting Fixture Runtime
+Understanding Lighting Fixture Runtime Measurements

 This technique uses data loggers to take long-term measurements of the runtime duration for a lamp or lighting fixture.
 This technique can be used on lighting systems with any schedule and located in any space type.
 Accurate measurements can only be taken when data loggers are properly installed.
 The equipment’s on/off status is detected based on the light level that is generated when the lights are on.